 Aquatic invertebrates were collected at each sample site using five drift nets installed in riffle habitat along a transect perpendicular to flow.
 The drift nets were set for one hour and the water depth and average water velocity through each net were measured.
 After one hour, the drift nets were pulled, materials (debris and invertebrates) in the net were flushed to the cod end, transferred to a labeled sample container, preserved in denatured ethanol, and transported back to Fairbanks where they were sorted and identified.
+Water levels were abnormally high during the 2019 sampling event, and we experienced much more organic material than normal.

-Fish sampling typically consisted of setting ten minnow traps baited with salmon roe at each sample site for about 24 hours.
+Fish sampling typically consisted of setting ten minnow traps baited with salmon roe at each sample site for approximately 24 hours.
 Visual observations were made when appropriate.
 The minnow traps were pulled, the fish identified and measured (fork length, mm), and released.
 In some cases, juvenile Dolly Varden (between 90 and 140 mm long) were retained for whole body analyses of selected elements.